Wlodarski/DR-Altimeter/README.md

 -------------------------------------------------------------------------------
  23h    1014.91 hPa     30.9m     5.0m   23h15[32], 23h38[33]
 ````

+##### Simple use
+At 21h01, you determine that you are at an known altitude of 450 meters above mean sea level.
+This is your reference or initial [fix].

+      21h01[fix] = 450m ASL

+Later, at twelve minutes passed midnight, your watch indicates an altitude of 476 meters.
+And since, between 00h02 and 00h43, the expected contribution of weather is 2 meters (see Figure 1 or 2), you can estimate your true altitude to be 476 - 2 = 474 meter above sea level.

+      00h12[I] = 476m, indicated
+      00h12[DR] = 476m - 00h02[2] = 474m ASL, deduced

 ##### More advanced use
 On the same trek (see above simple example), at 00h50, you reach a point of known altitude (523m ASL).
 You recalibrate your watch to match this know altitude.
 Here and on after, this new [fix] becomes your new reference.